Felipe Massa: Early life

 Massa was born in São Paulo and grew up in Botucatu, in São Paulo countryside.
 He is of Italian descent.
-His grandparents come from the town of Cerignola, in the province of Foggia, Italy.
+His grandparents came from the town of Cerignola, located in the province of Foggia, Italy.

-He began karting when he was 8 years old, finishing fourth in his first season.
-He continued in national and international championships for 7 years, and in 1998 moved into Formula Chevrolet, finishing the Brazilian championship in fifth place.
-During the following season, he won 3 of the 10 races and claimed the championship.
+Massa began karting when he was eight years old, finishing fourth in his first season.
+He continued in national and international championships for seven years, and in 1998 moved into Formula Chevrolet, finishing the Brazilian championship in fifth place.
+During the following season, he won three of the ten races and claimed the championship.

 In 2000, Massa moved to Europe to compete in the Italian Formula Renault series, winning both the Italian and the European Formula Renault championships that year.
-He could have moved to Formula Three, but instead chose the Euro Formula 3000, where he won 6 of the 8 races and the 2001 championship.
+He could have moved to Formula Three, but instead chose the Euro Formula 3000, where he won six of the eight races and the 2001 championship.
 He was then offered a Formula 1 test with the Sauber team, who signed him for 2002.
 He also drove for Alfa Romeo in the European Touring Car Championship as a guest driver.